 Yes.
 Revenue will be generated from people who live outside of McLean County.
 Any person who is visiting or traveling through the county and makes a purchase that qualifies would contribute to the revenue for local schools.
 It is estimated that 35% of all purchases in McLean County are made by non-residents.
 Additionally, not all of the remaining 65% of purchases are made by property owners in this county– This one-cent tax would allow non-property owners to help support local schools, reducing some of the financial burden on property owners.

-If approved, McLean County will join its neighboring counties that are already investing in their schools through a dedicated one-cent tax.
-Adding 1% (one-cent per dollar) to purchases will help fund critical improvements and upgrades to our schools.
+If approved, McLean County will join its neighboring counties that are investing in their schools through a one-cent tax.

 Shall a retailers’ occupation tax and a service occupation tax (commonly referred to as a sales tax) be imposed in The County of McLean, Illinois, at a rate of 1% to be used exclusively for school facility purposes, school resource officers, and mental health professionals?